billwear/billwear.github.io/vp.md

 You’re standing at the intersection of vision and reality.
 You’ve got the ideas, the creativity, and the drive.
 Now it’s time to develop the tools that will allow you to turn those ideas into something real.
 In the next chapters, we’ll dig deeper into how you can take those first steps toward becoming not just a visionary thinker, but a visionary *practitioner*—someone who not only dreams big but also *builds* big.

 It’s time to bring your ideas to life.
 Let’s get started.

----

-This chapter introduces the reader to the core struggle: the disconnect between visionary thinking and effective execution.
-It acknowledges their strengths while preparing them to develop the necessary tools to turn ideas into action.
-The rest of the book would focus on practical strategies, systems, and habits to help the reader close that gap.